coreboot/coreboot/Documentation/drivers/smmstore.md

 - `val`: pointer to the value data
 - `valsize`: size of the value data

+#### Security

+Pointers provided by the payload or OS are checked to not overlap with the SMM.
+That protects the SMM handler from being manipulated.

+*However there's no validation done on the source or destination pointing to DRAM.
+A malicious application that is able to issue SMIs could extract arbitrary data or modify the currently running kernel.*

 ## External links

 * [A Tour Beyond BIOS Implementing UEFI Authenticated Variables in SMM with EDKI](https://software.intel.com/sites/default/files/managed/cf/ea/a_tour_beyond_bios_implementing_uefi_authenticated_variables_in_smm_with_edkii.pdf)
 Note, this differs significantly from coreboot's implementation.

+[SMM]: ../security/smm.md